Rachel M. E. Wolfe, Ph.D., is a scholar and theater artist whose work explores the interaction

 to the theaters of a number of different countries and time periods.
 As a result, she is fluent in

 English and Spanish, and has reading knowledge of French, Italian, and Ancient Greek.

 Rachel’s scholarly work has appeared in Women’s Studies: An Interdisciplinary Journal, the Journal of Adaptation in Film & Performance, and Ecumenica: A Journal of Theatre and Performance.
 Most recently, she supplied a chapter on adaptational tricks for generating shock value to the edited volume Vying for the Iron Throne: Essays on Power, Gender, Death and Performance in HBO’s Game of Thrones.
-She is a regular contributor at the annual conferences of the American Society for Theatre Research (ASTR), the Association for Theatre in Higher Education (ATHE), and Stevenson University’s Comparative Drama Conference.
+She is a regular contributor at the annual conferences of the American Society for Theatre Research (ASTR) and the Association for Theatre in Higher Education (ATHE).
 Her directing and dramaturgy work has appeared on stages in Seattle, Tacoma, Santa Barbara, and Utica, and includes both academic and professional productions, as well as work with the Seattle-based theater company Handwritten Productions, which she co-founded with fellow Puget Sound alumni in 2010.
 She has worked as a teacher, teaching assistant, and tutor at both the academic institutions she attended, and is currently employed as an Assistant Professor of Theatre at Utica College.
 She has taught classes on acting, modern European theater history, global theater history, and dramatic literature.